 What salon staff wants you to do: Be on time.
 Don't cancel within 24 hours of your appointment.
 Don't show up so sick that you are coughing throughout the haircut.
-And don't sit glued to your cell phones, laptops and BlackBerrys.
+And don't sit glued to your cell phones and tablets.
 Your body has to be in the right position for a good haircut.
 Sit up and face forward and no hunching over a keypad or magazine.
 What if you feel like just zoning out and not talking?
 No problem, stylists say.
 They understand that some people just want to chill and get pampered.
 And if you snooze during the hair-coloring process, so be it.

 What about gifts?